 From the USM Anywhere Events main page, you can search for and filter events based on whether OTX pulses exist for source or destination IP addresses, as well as the severity of different IP Reputation scores.
 See Events List View for more information.

-This screenshot displays the search/filter OTX options:
+This screenshot displays the search and filter OTX options:

 Once you have made your selection, the Event list display will be updated to show only those events matching the IP Reputation criteria you specified, plus OTX pulse information, if you selected that option.